- This topic has 11 replies, 3 voices, and was last updated 3 years ago by Oliver.

-Translation files of Events Calendar Plugin stored twice
+the languages files (the-events-calendar-de_DE.mo / .po) of The Events Calendar Plugin are stored twice at two different locations:

 Grüss dich Oliver,